rphln/Swordsong/mechanics.md

 ## Combat

-  - Each player starts with zero action points.
+  - Each player starts the match with 4 action points.

   - A player can have up to 10 action points.